 - What are the medication dosages, conflicts, and side effects

 15 Questions to Help You Find the Perfect Nursing Home for Post-Acute Recovery

-After determining costs and insurance coverage, the best way to narrow down your skilled nursing options is to take a tour.
-Meet the staff, review a potential plan for your parent’s recovery and evaluate the nursing home for care and recovery using these questions:
+After determining costs and insurance coverage, the best way to narrow down your skilled nursing options is to speak with an official from the Home.
+Talk to the staff, review a potential plan for your parent’s recovery, and evaluate the nursing home for care and recovery using these questions: